Greece Digital Nomad Visa Guide (2024)

 The contract needs to state:

-• Proof you have enough funds for subsistence and health insurance, and
+- Proof you have enough funds for subsistence and health insurance.

-• A health book or European health insurance card or some other, equivalent document.
+- A health book, a European health insurance card, or some other, equivalent document.

-• A certified and translated document stating information and contact details of the company for which the third-country national works, and
+- A certified and translated document stating information and contact details of the company for which you, the third-country national, work, and

 The supply contract should provide information about:

-• The installation, tests, and maintenance of the product,
+- The installation, tests, and/or maintenance of the product,

-• The number of people assigned to a project,
+- The number of people assigned to the project,

 The EU Blue Card allows professionals from the countries outside EU and EEA to get a national visa and live and work in EU countries, including Greece.

-Therefore, if you don’t want to apply for a Greek digital nomad visa and often change your place of residence, the EU Blue Card would be a very good choice.
+Therefore, if you don’t want to apply for a Greek digital nomad visa and you often change your place of residence, the EU Blue Card might be a very good choice.

 The EU Blue Card is valid for 2 years, and you can renew it if you submit the same documents mentioned below before your current “card” expires.